etruong42/etruong42.github.com/_posts/2013-8-26-How-To-Integrate-Git-Into-Windows.md

 ---
 layout: post
 title: How to Integrate Git Into Windows
-description: A script and instructions on how to integrate git into a Windows environment
+description: Run a couple of commands to get git seamlessly running on native Windows consoles
 ---

 If you just want to get git on your Windows box that you can painlessly run from native Windows terminals, you can run the following in your command prompt: